arc42 answers the following two questions in a pragmatic way, but can be tailored to your specific needs:

 8. Crosscutting Concepts

 Overall, principal regulations and solution approaches relevant in multiple parts (→ cross-cutting) of the system.
 Concepts are often related to multiple building blocks.
-Include different topics like domain models, architectur patterns and -styles, rules for using specific technology and inmplementation rules.
+Include different topics like domain models, architecture patterns and -styles, rules for using specific technology and implementation rules.

 9. Architectural Decisions

-Important, expensive, critical, large scale or risky architecture decisions including rationals.
+Important, expensive, critical, large scale or risky architecture decisions including rationales.

 10. Quality Requirements